atika/no-ip/README.md

     -i, --ip

+Set a list of IPs to ignore

+    -g, --ignore

 Maually sets the IP address to update.
 If neither -d or -i are specified, no-ip will use the IP address it detects.

     -n, --interval